Kicksecure/security-misc/README.md

 - Randomize the addresses (ASLR) for mmap base, stack, VDSO pages, and heap.

-- Disable asynchronous I/O (when using Linux kernel version >= 6.6).
+- Provide the option to disable asynchronous I/O as `io_uring` has been the source of numerous kernel exploits (when using Linux kernel version >= 6.6).

 - Restrict usage of `ptrace()` to only processes with `CAP_SYS_PTRACE` as it enables programs to inspect and modify other active processes.
 Provide the